Gurdjieff movements: Significance

 Gurdjieff taught that the movements were not merely calisthenics, exercises in concentration, and displays of bodily coordination and aesthetic sensibility.
-Instead, he taught that the movements was embedded real, concrete knowledge, passed from generation to generation of initiates, each posture and gesture representing some cosmic truth that the informed observer could read like a book.
-Certain of Gurdjieff's followers claim that the Gurdjieff Movements can only be properly transmitted by those who themselves have been initiated in the direct line of Gurdjieff; otherwise, they say, it leads nowhere.
+Instead, the movements expressed knowledge that had been passed from generation to generation of initiates, each posture and gesture helping the participant to become more aware of themselves in movement.

 Origins

 The movements are purportedly based upon traditional dances that Gurdjieff studied as he traveled throughout central Asia, India, Tibet, and Africa where he encountered various Indo-European and Sufi orders, Buddhist centers and other sources of traditional culture and learning.
 However, Gurdjieff insists that the main source, as well as the unique symbol of the Enneagram, was transmitted to him as an initiate in the Sarmoung Monastery.
 Gurdjieff collected and taught thousands of movements throughout his teaching career.
-The music for the movements was written by Gurdjieff and Thomas de Hartmann, as well as British composer Edouard Michael.
+According to estimates, about 40 authentic choreographies were preserved by his students.
+The music for the movements was written by Gurdjieff and Thomas de Hartmann in the 1920s and are practiced by various groups of Gurdjieff followers around the world.

-In Media
+In media

 A brief glimpse of the dances appears at the very end of the motion picture about Gurdjieff, Meetings with Remarkable Men, produced and directed in 1978 by Peter Brook.